 Generally speaking, if the level of the nipple is below the crease below the breast, you are probably looking at a breast lift.
 Perhaps you’ve heard of the pencil test?
 Well, if you fail the pencil test, chances are you need a breast lift.
 That said, some women are borderline in terms of their sagging, which may get by with implants only.
 However, they will not have as much fullness of the upper breast.
 And, yes, some women say they need a breast lift who do not.
 This is a much easier pivot, as you might imagine!

-To understand this redirection, it is helpful to understanding something about facial aging.
+To understand this redirection, it is helpful to understand something about facial aging.
 One of the main side effects of aging in the face is the downward movement of cheek fat.
 As we age, under the forces of time and gravity, facial fat descends.
 The result is a loss of fullness in the cheeks with sagging along the jawline and the creation of jowls.
 (Do you see where I’m going here?)

-Frequently someone comes in asking for a neck lift.
+Frequently someone comes in asking for a neck treatment.
 When I ask them what they don’t like about their neck, they will point out the looseness of the skin, the muscle bands in the front of the neck, perhaps some fat beneath the chin, and their jowls.
 OK, they were suitable for a neck lift except for the last part, the jowls.
 Correction of jowling requires that the facial fat that has descended into the jowl area be put back up into the cheeks from whence it came.
-This will require a facelift which corrects the contour of both the face and the neck.
+This will require a facelift, which corrects the contour of both the face and the neck.
 (All of my facelifts include neck lifts.)

 The other reason to consider a facelift rather than just a neck lift is that the face and neck age together.
 If you correct just the neck, when facial contouring is also needed, there can be a real disconnect between the well-contoured neck and the aging face.
 It can make the aging in the face more noticeable, not less.